 Activity

 The Activity screen shows the server activity logs of everything AutoTrader Web did in your account.
-Open it from Tools -> Activity, pick an activity date, optionally enter a command id, and click Search.
+Open it from Tools -> Activity.
+Today's log loads on its own.
+Use the day buttons at the top to see any of the last 5 days, type in the filter box to narrow the log instantly, and click the command id at the end of a log line to trace that one command.
+Lines with errors are highlighted in red, and warnings in amber.
 Use it to find out why an action (like a square-off or an order) did not work as you expected.

 What the Activity screen is for